GOV.UK (or www.gov.uk) is provided by the Government Digital Service (GDS), part of the Cabinet Office.

 We design, build and run our systems to make sure that your data is as safe as possible at all stages, both while it’s processed and when it’s stored.

 All personal data is stored in the European Economic Area (EEA).
-Data collected by Google Analytics data may be transferred outside the EEA for processing.
+Data collected by Google Analytics may be transferred outside the EEA for processing.

 How we protect your data and keep it secure